d3x0r/STFRPhysics/QuantizedProbability.md

 this can be done with particle detectors at Bell's Experimental Value of +/-60 degrees (or 120 and in a circle).~~

 ~~This LHV is a spin axis, something like a dipole moment, associated with the particle.
 When a particle with a spin axis in a certain orientation (A) interacts with a particle detector aligned in another certain orientation (B), then
-A  · B, describes the result of such an interaction.
+A  ï¿½ B, describes the result of such an interaction.
 The detector and the local variable together form the result; and the result is not known by the particle ahead of time, but it does have part of the information that produces a result.~~

 ~~A spin axis is a 3 component vector that includes the spin around the X, Y and Z axii, and the sum of those vectors is a single axis of rotation, scaled by an amount of rotation around that axis; if the components were (0.1, 0.1, 0.1) the resulting